Hecke reciprocity and class groups: Pairs of binary cubic forms with vanishing -invariant

 here $dy$ is the $G(\R)$-invariant $($resp.\ $G(\Z_p)$-invariant$)$ measure $dr_2\,dr_3\cdots dr_8/(\partial A_1/\partial r_1)$ on $Y(\R)$ $($resp.\ $Y(\Z_p))$, where $r_1,\ldots,r_8$ are the coordinates on $V$. \end{theorem}

-The proof of Theorem \ref{thm: counting in the quadric over Q} could presumably be adapted to prove an analogous result over any number field $K$, but we have not worked through these details.
+The proof of Theorem \ref{thm: counting in the quadric over Q} could presumably be adapted to prove an analogous result over any number field $K$, using versions of the circle method, the divisor bound, and the geometric sieve for quadrics over $K$, but we have not worked through these details.
 However, if $K$ is an imaginary quadratic field with class number $1$, we have:

 \begin{theorem} Suppose $K$ is an imaginary quadratic field with class number $1$.
 Let $\phi:Y(\O_K)\to[0,1]$ be a $G(\O_K)$-invariant acceptable function defined by functions $\phi_{p}:Y({\O_{K,p}})\to[0,1]$.
 Then